 changa is a DMT-MAOI-infused smoking blend.
 Typically, extracts from DMT-containing plants are combined with a blend of different herbs and ayahuasca vine and/or leaf to create a mix that is 20–50% DMT, akin to smokeable ayahuasca.
 Changa refers to a blend of smokeable herbs spiked with DMT.
 However, there is plenty of debate within the psychedelic community over what constitutes “true” changa.
 According to Palmer, true changa contains the ayahuasca vine.
 “Without ayahuasca in the changa,” he writes, “the ayahuasca will not truly activate the other herbs, the duration will not be the same, and the same smoothness will not be there.”
-Changa accordingly be prepared from a wide range of plants.
+Changa accordingly is prepared from a wide range of plants.

 My fiance and I also tried Changa for the first time at Boom.